 5. When should I make IRA contributions?

-Song recommends setting up an automatic contribution once a month that takes money from your checking or savings account and puts it directly into your IRA.
+One simple way to fund your IRA is to set up an automatic contribution once a month that takes money from your checking or savings account and puts it directly into your IRA.
 Then, you never have to worry about forgetting to contribute, and you won’t miss (or spend) money that you never see.
 Use our IRA calculator to help determine which contributions you can make.

 You don’t have to contribute monthly—the frequency is totally up to you, and many people contribute once annually, after they receive a year-end bonus, for example, or before the annual deadline of when taxes are due in April of the following year.

 7. How do I open an IRA?